sethschori/sethschori.github.io/_posts/2019-01-01-sorting-and-filtering-in-pandas.md

 ### Filtering rows based on multiple column criteria

-Each criterion must be enclosed in parentheses and chain together with either `&` (AND) or `|` (OR).
+Each criterion must be enclosed in parentheses and chained together with either `&` (AND) or `|` (OR).
 For example:

 ```python